 repairing any damage to the rental property caused by you or your guests

 For more specific information, we are providing you with a list of the most frequently asked questions from our tenants.
-If you have a question that isn't on the list, please feel free to ask using the Contact Us page or email email@example.com.
+If you have a question about our services in property administration in Ottawa that isn’t on the list, please feel free to ask using the Contact Us page or email firstname.lastname@example.org.

 How do I pay my rent?